epheo/k8s-sops-secrets-boilerplate/README.md

 [sops-secrets-operator](https://github.com/isindir/sops-secrets-operator) when using
 ArgoCD or Flux for GitOps.

-## 🎯 What This Provides
+## What This Provides

-- **🔒 Transparent Encryption**: Secrets are automatically encrypted when committed to Git
+- **Transparent Encryption**: Secrets are automatically encrypted when committed to Git
-- **🔓 Transparent Decryption**: Encrypted secrets appear as readable YAML in your working directory
+- **Transparent Decryption**: Encrypted secrets appear as readable YAML in your working directory
-- **🎯 Selective Processing**: Only secrets with specific annotations are encrypted
+- **Selective Processing**: Only secrets with specific annotations are encrypted
-- **🔄 GitOps Integration**: Full automation from Git commit to deployed Kubernetes secrets
+- **GitOps Integration**: Full automation from Git commit to deployed Kubernetes secrets
-- **✅ E2E Testing**: Comprehensive test suite to validate the entire workflow
+- **E2E Testing**: Comprehensive test suite to validate the entire workflow

 ![Transparent SOPS GitOps Demo](./demo.gif)

-## 🚀 Quick Start
+## Quick Start

 1. **Prerequisites**: Install required tools:
    ```bash